-The Community Standards process at Franklin University is not intended to be a punitive process for students.
-The focus of the Community Standards is to protect students and the campus community.
-By a student’s voluntary attendance at Franklin University, they agree to comply with University regulations.
-As responsible adults and representatives of the University, students are accountable for their actions both on and off campus.
-Membership in the Franklin University community does not provide immunity from the laws and standards of local, state or national jurisdictions.
+The focus of Community Standards is to protect all member of the campus community.
+Community Standards processes are not intended to be a punitive process for students.
+A student’s voluntary attendance at the University obliges them to comply with University regulations.
+As responsible adults and representatives of the University, students are accountable for their actions, both on and off campus.
+Membership in the University community does not provide immunity from the laws and standards of local, state or national jurisdictions.
 The University may advise appropriate officials of violations of civil or criminal law committed on campus.

 - Academic course requirements or any credit-bearing experiences, such as internships or field trips;

 - Any activity sponsored, conducted, or authorized by the University or by registered student organizations; or